jstarry/solana-workshop-tw/step-1/README.md

 Open up the [Workshop Explorer](https://defi-workshop.netlify.app/) and search for your transaction's signature to check if your transaction has been finalized (and permanently stored on the blockchain!).

-If you're at the in-person workshop, send Justin a link to your transaction to receive a Workshop Sticker #1 token :)
+If successful, let Justin know and you will receive a Workshop Sticker #1 (WS1) token.